 Maine CDC reports 15 new Covid-19 cases

-PRESQUE ISLE, Maine (WAGM) - The Maine Center for Disease Control and Prevention reported an increase of 15 COVID-19 cases today and one new death.
+PRESQUE ISLE, Maine (WAGM) - The Maine Center for Disease Control and Prevention reported an increase of 49 COVID-19 cases over the weekend and no new deaths.

-The total number of Mainers who have died with COVID-19 is now at 860.
+The total number of Mainers who have died with COVID-19 remains at 860.

-Aroostook County has no new cases, the total number of cases remains at 1,903.
+Aroostook County has one new case since Friday, the total number of cases is 1,904.

 Copyright 2021 WAGM.
 All rights reserved.